bytepool/lbs-transient-execution/README.md

 ```
 In this example, demand paging is used, an OS feature that loads pages when they are needed and not before.
 Note that the requested *new_page* in this example is a valid page that the process has access to.
 As the CPU sends the request for *new_page* to be paged in, it will allocate a new LFB entry for it.
 However, the LFB entry has not been filled with the correct data yet, so there is stale data from previous requests in the buffer, and as the CPU speculatively executes the next line which uses the value from *new_page*, it will use the stale value that is still stored in the LFB entry, thus dereferencing a potentially completely unrelated address that is potentially from another security domain.
 Of course, as the correct value for *new_page* arrives, the CPU will realize that it used the wrong value and roll back the execution, but at this point the cache has already been altered and the value can be leaked!
 The actual details of how the LFB works are a bit more complex, but for our purposes it will suffice.
 If you want to know more, please see the original research papers [1,2].

-There are different ways of reliably triggering this vulnerability, for instance using Intel's transactional syncrhonization extensions (TSX), but demand paging is the most interesting one because as a fundamental OS feature it even works in a browser.
+There are different ways of reliably triggering this vulnerability, for instance using Intel's transactional synchronization extensions (TSX), but demand paging is the most interesting one because as a fundamental OS feature it even works in a browser.

 The astute reader will have noticed that we leaked a stale value, but we had no control over which value was leaked.
-Therefore, careful syncrhonization with the victim process is needed in order for an attack to succeed.
-Also, additional filtering is needed in order to identify relevant pieces of data from irrelevent pieces.
+Therefore, careful synchronization with the victim process is needed in order for an attack to succeed.
+Also, additional filtering is needed in order to identify relevant pieces of data from irrelevant pieces.

 TODO: Explain synchronization & filtering here.